CodeMaster7000/ATM-Management/README.md

 ## About

 A C++ program to handle cash deposits, withdrawals, transactions, and more, in a fictional library.
+Presented to you by CodeMaster7000 and TechDreams Innovations Labs!

 ## Instructions for Usage

-Navigate to `src`, then run `ATM-Management.cpp` in your terminal.
-Enjoy!
+Simply navigate to `src`, then run `ATM-Management.cpp` in your terminal.